nenadmarinkovic/bim/README.md

 Standard, whose `lightPreset` follows the colour theme — `day` or `night`, rather than two separate styles.

-Type is Hanken Grotesk with Newsreader italic for brand accents, self-hosted from `public/fonts` and sharing the token scale used in nomos.

 ## What the map draws

 | Layer               | Source                                    | Default |